 3. Shinnecock Hills

-While Shinnecock Hills is only one of many courses designed by prolific architect William Flynn, it’s remembered as hits best to this day.
+While Shinnecock Hills is only one of many courses designed by prolific architect William Flynn, it’s remembered as hit best to this day.
 Landed in Southampton, New York, the course is known for its sprawling landscape with gracefully flowing greens and roughs.
 It’s hosted 5 U.S. Opens since 1986 alone with the latest in 2018.
+It is rated as one of the best golf courses in United States

 4. Augusta National

-Alister MacKenzie’s second entry on this list and Bobby Jones’sfirst, the Augusta National is one of the most prominent golf courses in the U.S. The course launched in 1933 and has hosted the annual Masters Tournament since 1934.
-The course has been frequently redesigned for competitiveness but has retained its stunning natural beauty.
+Alister MacKenzie’s second entry on this list and Bobby Jones’sfirst, the Augusta National is one of the most prominent golf courses in the U.S. The course launched in 1933 and has hosted the annual Master’s Tournament since 1934.
+The course has been frequently redesigned for competitiveness but has retained its stunning natural beauty, making it one of the most beautiful golf courses in the U.S.

 5. National Golf Links of America